Skip to main content

 • to any other person – (see also paragraph 5.11).

-In the event of the Board not accepting the inspector’s recommendation in relation to a grant or refusal, it is the Board’s practice to state the reason(s) for not doing so.
+In the event of the Commission not accepting the inspector’s recommendation in relation to a grant or refusal, it is the Commission's practice to state the reason(s) for not doing so.

 5.10.4 Effective date of Permission

-A grant of permission will not become operative until costs determined by the Board have been paid.
+A grant of permission will not become operative until costs determined by the Commission have been paid.

 5.10.5 Notification of Decision

-The Board must send a copy of its decision to the applicant, the planning authority for the area and any person who made a submissions or observations in relation to the proposed development.
-The Board also informs parties in relation to judicial review procedures.
+The Commission must send a copy of its decision to the applicant, the planning authority for the area and any person who made a submissions or observations in relation to the proposed development.
+The Commission also informs parties in relation to judicial review procedures.

 5.10.6 Conditions

-When deciding to grant permission for strategic infrastructure development, the Board may attach conditions in the normal manner e.g. as specified in section 34(4) of the 2000 Act.
+When deciding to grant permission for strategic infrastructure development, the Commission may attach conditions in the normal manner e.g. as specified in section 34(4) of the 2000 Act.

 Conditions may include the following:-